Administrators & the Educational

 Taken as a whole, the standards and assessments for educational technology have the potential to move teachers and students toward a necessary fluency with real-world technologies.
 They support engagement with the participatory dynamic of 21st century culture, in which citizenship, achievement and self-expression have an expanding digital dimension.

 A multi-disciplinary group of Washington educators developed the assessments.
 They represent all four corners of Washington’s geographic regions, and demonstrate a wide range of content area and grade-level expertise.
 OSPI staff are guiding the process.
-We are leading the development of the educational technology assessments in response to
+The educational technology assessments were developed